Creating and managing teams

 - Enter a suitable name for your team.

-- Click Proceed.
+- Click Next: Add payment details.
 You will be then asked to add your credit card details and company information (if relevant) to enable billing for the team.

-- Then click Confirm and enable to enable billing and continue setting up the team.
+- Then click Finish: Create team to enable billing and continue setting up the team.

 Once the team has been created, team owners can change the team’s name, add or remove shared applications, add or remove users, change user roles and manage billing.